tmfc/heynote/docs/index.md

-Ctrl + Enter           Add new block below the current block Alt + Enter            Add new block before the current block Ctrl + Shift + Enter   Add new block at the end of the buffer Alt + Shift + Enter    Add new block at the start of the buffer Ctrl + Alt + Enter     Split the current block at cursor position Ctrl + L               Change block language
+Ctrl + Enter           Add new block below the current block Alt + Enter            Add new block before the current block Ctrl + Shift + Enter   Add new block at the end of the buffer Ctrl + Shift + V       Add new block at the end of the buffer and paste content Alt + Shift + Enter    Add new block at the start of the buffer Ctrl + Alt + Enter     Split the current block at cursor position Ctrl + L               Change block language